-Chest wall pain; Costosternal syndrome; Costosternal chondrodynia
+Chest wall pain; Costosternal syndrome; Costosternal chondrodynia; Chest pain - costochondritis

-All but your lowest two ribs are connected to your breastbone by cartilage.
+All but your lowest 2 ribs are connected to your breastbone by cartilage.
 This cartilage can become inflamed and cause pain.
 This condition is called costochondritis.
 It is a common cause of chest pain.

 There is often no known cause of costochondritis.
 But it may be caused by:

-The most common symptom of costochondritis is pain and tenderness in the chest.
+The most common symptoms of costochondritis are pain and tenderness in the chest.
 You may feel:

 A chest x-ray may be done if your symptoms are severe or do not improve with treatment.